top of page

 Can I Just Start Running?
 Remember that if you haven’t run in awhile or you are just starting out, your muscles, bones, joints and ligaments need time to adapt to this new intensity and new stimulus, so slow and steady, build your running body up gradually to minimize risk of injury and increase enjoyment.
 At the same time, don’t be afraid to just lace up, go and see what happens!
 Maybe you’ll make it a block, maybe you’ll make it a mile.
 It's all about training smarter.
 Remember to do a full warm up before you start, which is going to help make the breathing feel easier, promote blood flow, increase the body temperature and prevent any muscle strains.

 What’s a Good Distance to Start Running?
 How long should I run as a beginner?
 The first answer is not every day.
 The second answer is it is individually based, so it depends!
 But here are cues and tips... don’t be afraid to walk, it’s how you’ll start learning to spend more time on your feet.
 Slow down to run farther, every runner does this when increasing distance.
-This is why I have my Zero to Thirty 4-week Run on the EvolveYou App to help you build your running base.
 Increasing mileage or pace too quickly will result in shin splints, pulled muscles or other common injuries.
 Don’t worry about how far you’re going - just go.
 And your long run shouldn’t account for 50% or more of your weekly mileage, increase speed and distance gradually.
 These tips may sound basic but they work.
 And what's cool is the more often you run, the more in-tune you will start to become with your body and what you're capable of.

 Does Running Get Easier?
-It's complicated, hehe.
+It's complicated!
 Because in running there is no "real finish line."
-As soon as you run 1 mile, you set a goal to run 2.
+As soon as you run 1 mile, you set a goal to run 2, or as soon as you run 10 minutes you want run for 20!
 As soon as you complete a 10k, you want to complete one more.
-As soon as you get there you want to go for 13.1.
+As soon as you get there, you want to go for 13.1.
 As soon as you complete 13.1, you then want to run it at a faster pace.
 In that sense it never gets easier because you’re always taking on a new challenge.
 But, does the showing up consistently to do something hard get easier?
 Yes, definitely.
 As you build your base, you will get better, feel more comfortable and confident which in a sense, making it easier and more enjoyable.

 How to Get Better at Running?
 The only way to get better at running is to continue showing up.
 Most people will try it once and say 'it's too uncomfortable,' then give up.
 It’s hard in different ways for all of us.
 But these things will help you start improving (repetitive but important): implement the run/walk program to improve your endurance.
 This means you alternate running and walking at planned intervals.
 Build a strong base before you start adding in a lot of speed workouts.
 This means a few months of easy running to increase stability, consistency and adaptation of the body.
-That is why I have a 4-week beginner running plan called Zero to Thirty on the Evolveyou App.
 Include hills, they will make your legs stronger, which will make you faster.
 Don’t be the runner who skips strength training, having a strong, well-rounded body will help you run faster, stronger, better and minimize your risk for injury.

 Understanding carbs and fueling.
 When you take part in any fitness activity, your body needs nutrients and fluids that are not only required for strength and endurance during the activity, but also help you recover from it.
 This is especially true for runners, if you don’t have the proper nutritional and fluid balance headed into your run, you could risk draining your body of vital resources too quickly (bonking!), have less energy to complete your workout, decrease performance or increase risk of injury.
 Knowing how important carbohydrates are for runners can make or break your training, your enjoyment with running and any races you participate in.
 Carbs are our bodies main source of energy.
 You cannot workout full steam on a low carb diet or hit peak performances during race day.
 Your body needs carbs for fuel.
 Having carbs before your run (and during depending how long it is for) is crucial.
 Don’t forget to pay attention to your overall diet to get the right amounts of macronutrients, including proteins, carbs, and fats as well.
 Protein helps build and repair muscle tissue.
 The right amount of protein promotes muscle growth and maintenance, so getting in sufficient protein throughout the day, and especially after a tough workout, is key for recovery.
 The right amount of carbs and protein can help your strength and endurance levels.
 Also, learning more about hydration will do wonders for you and your runs.
 This includes plenty of water before, during and after your workouts, and depending on the intensity, adding in electrolytes.
 When you exercise, your muscles generate heat and for your body to maintain its proper temperature, you sweat.
 Sweating in turn reduces your body’s water level and electrolyte balance, and this loss of fluid needs to be replenished.
 Therefore, drinking plenty of water to replace the fluids you lose while running will help to avoid dehydration, muscle cramping and other injuries, while improving your performance.